Frequently Asked Questions

 - You may retain the plan.
 You may manage the plan by changing allocations; however, you will not be permitted to make contributions.

-- At age 72 (subject to change), IRS requires that you begin to withdraw a portion of the balance.
-The IRS may change the minimum distribution age.
+- IRS requires that you begin to withdraw at least a portion of the balance when you reach the required minimum distribution age.

 - You may annualize your account balance to provide periodic or annual income under a variety of options or request a lump-sum payout.